 Wherever you stand politically, it’s clear that states will need to cut back on services, increase sales tax income, or both.

 How can states increase sales tax revenue?

-Reopening businesses to bring in more sales tax its an obvious solution.
+Reopening businesses to bring in more sales tax is an obvious solution.
 However, just like federal support as a solution, it relies on other people.
 In this case, both business owners and consumers.
 States might have thought it would be like turning on a faucet: we told you to close and now we’re telling you to open.
 Here are the factors that keep it from being this way:

 - Some of the remaining restrictions make reopening unprofitable.
-For example, restaurants in Arkansas can open, but only to about one third of capacity.
-Restaurants have low profit margins anyway.
-Serving one third of the usual customers — especially with special requirements for safety gear, disposable menus, and the like — may cost about as much as serving 100% of capacity.
+For example, restaurants in Arkansas can open, but only to about one-third of capacity.
+Restaurants have low-profit margins anyway.
+Serving one-third of the usual customers — especially with special requirements for safety gear, disposable menus, and the like — may cost about as much as serving 100% of capacity.
 It obviously won’t bring in the same revenue, though.

 - Staff and customers alike question the safety of business as usual.
 Some workers will choose not to return to their jobs and many consumers are still staying out of shops and restaurants.
-Retail customers have gotten used to ecommerce, and they may not be willing to wear masks, wait in line, and follow one-way aisles in retail stores when they can just as easily shop from home.
+Retail customers have gotten used to e-commerce, and they may not be willing to wear masks, wait in line, and follow one-way aisles in retail stores when they can just as easily shop from home.

 - With unemployment up and incomes down, consumers won’t be as free spending.
 This is especially true when lingering restrictions keep retail and hospitality from being as fun as it used to be.
 Will you stand in line to enter a bar that may be filled with people quarreling over whether to wear masks, choose from a seriously truncated menu, disinfect the pool table before using it, and grab a drink without being allowed to dance?

 Many will stay home and enjoy take-out on their porches.
 Governors may announce openings, but the people will actually make the decision.